elliotstokes/elliotstokes.github.io/_posts/2014-01-29-continuous-deployment-with-github-travis-and-heroku.md

   }
 </pre>

-Once thats all done push it up to GitHub.
+Once that's all done push it up to GitHub.
 This should then force a build within Travis, which in turn should deploy to your Heroku app instance.
 Go and have an ice cream, you deserve it!